 - We require Contractors and Subcontractors to ensure their employees have the right to work in the UK.

 - We consider Contractors’ and Sub-contractors’ approaches to employee rights and any breaches of human rights-related legislation during our selection process.

 - We ask all site operatives to provide evidence of their CSCS cards.

 - We want all Contractors and Sub-contractors that purchase materials for use on our sites to consider the risk of modern slavery in their supply chain.

-- We procure the majority of our directly sourced materials from UK based organisations that are required to comply with UK laws on forced labour.
+- We procure the majority of our directly sourced materials from UK-based organisations that are required to comply with UK laws on forced labour.
 Where materials are directly sourced from outside of the UK we consider the risk of slavery and human trafficking as part of our selection process.
 This consists of considering the source and jurisdiction of such materials (greater emphasis will be given to materials emanating from a high-risk regime for slavery and human trafficking as opposed to a low-risk regime.
 Suppliers are also expected to complete and return our modern slavery questionnaire, referred to at point 3, above.